nymag/elasticsearch-streamer/README.md

 ## Usage

-Saves all docs in Index A to a file: `ess get localhost:9200/a > b.txt`
+Save all docs in Index A to a file:

+    ess get localhost:9200/a > b.txt

-Put all docs in a file into index C: `ess put localhost:9200/c < b.txt`
+Put all docs in a file into Index C:

+    ess put localhost:9200/c < b.txt

 Moves docs from Index A to Index B:

     ess get localhost:9200/a | ess put localhost:9200/b

+Move docs from host1's index A to host2's index A:

+    ess get host1:9200/a | ess put host2:9200

+Move docs from host1's indices into the same indices at host2:

+    ess get host1:9200 | ess put host2:9200

 ## Commands